Here are three quick actions you can take to support mental health today:

 By setting forth these policy and advocacy priorities, MHALA continues its long and evolving commitment to social justice through advocating for the issues impacting our members.

-MHALA’s Advocacy Leadership Institute, founded in 2022, empowers members and alumni by helping them develop valuable advocacy skills and giving them the tools and resources needed to advocate on issues they care about.
+MHALA’s Member Advocacy Program, founded in 2022, empowers members and alumni by helping them develop valuable advocacy skills and giving them the tools and resources needed to advocate on issues they care about.

 Participant input during the eight-session series also helps to inform and shape MHALA’s own advocacy efforts.

-Topics covered during the annual Advocacy Leadership Institute include:
+Topics covered during the annual Member Advocacy Program include:

 - An introduction to advocacy